SophieNguyen113/Soft-Engines-Project/README.md

    - Generate reports for:
      - Full-time employee information with pay statement history.
      - Total pay for the month by job title.
      - Total pay for the month by division.
+Test
 3. **Database Schema Enhancements:**
    - Addition of tables:
      - Address for employee including demographic items (gender, pronouns, identified race, date of birth, mobile/phone).